Mathieu Kessels: Patrons

-Style evolvement
+Style evolution

-In our days, Kessels is no longer regarded as a major artist but in his lifetime he was famous.
-As he belonged to the Roman school of neoclassical sculpture, founded by Canova and Thorvaldsen, along with Johann Gottfried Schadow, Albert Wolff and others, he adhered to idealist aesthetics and to the laws prescribed by classical art.
+Kessels is no longer regarded as a major artist, but in his lifetime he was famous.
+He belonged to the Rome school of neoclassical sculpture, founded by Canova and Thorvaldsen, along with Johann Gottfried Schadow, Albert Wolff and others, and adhered to idealist aesthetics and the classical canons.
 His pure neoclassical works, apart from some of the works mentioned above, include the marble busts of Marcus Aurelius, Cicero, Isis, and Gaius or Lucius Caesar (all 1817-19), The genius of Art (1820–23), Bacchus (1823–24), Woman weeping over an urn (1825) and Venus (1826–29).

-In the late 1820s Kessels renounced some of the pure classicism of Thorvaldsen in favour of the more seductive style of Canova, mixed with the pathos of Italian Baroque.
+In the late 1820s Kessels renounced some of the pure classicism of Thorvaldsen, for thestyle of Canova, mixed with the pathos of Italian Baroque.
 This is the case with his marble monument to the Countess of Celles (Rome, Chiesa di San Giuliano dei Fiamminghi, 1828).
 In another large sculpture, Flood Scene (plaster, c.
 1833), the romantic emphasis of this work differentiates it from some of the other works of his late period, which are imbued with religious sentimentality, such as a sculpture of Christ at the Column, a bas relief of the head of Christ, a Pietà, and busts of Christ, the Virgin Mary and the four evangelists.